Driveways, footpaths and landscaping

 Approval procedure for footpath landscaping activities:

-- You must lodge a Footpath Landscaping Permit application form with the
+- You must lodge a Footpath Landscaping Permit application form prior to the start of works

 - Applications must include a sketch of the proposed works (with dimensions